billmclean/Julia_Lessons/markdown/lesson01.md

 the exponent $e$, and finally 52 bits for storing the mantissa $m$.
 A *machine number* is one that can be represented exactly in this format.

-The function `floatmax` and `floatmin` return the largest and smallest positive (finite) numbers for any subtype `T` of `AbstractFloat`.
+The functions `floatmax` and `floatmin` return the largest and smallest positive (finite) numbers for any subtype `T` of `AbstractFloat`.
 Try the following examples.
 ```